peterkrull/pythonAlgorandWallet/README.md

 The two files `algorandWallet.py` and `AlgoExplorerAPI.py` provide the functionality you need manage a simple account, encrypt and decrypt priavte keys, add and remove contacts as well as make simple transaction on the blockchain without having to set up and maintain a personal Algorand node.

+# Examples

+Below you can find a few simple examples on how to do stuff like manage accounts, send Algos, participate in consensus and commit Algos to governance as well as vote.

 ## Creating a new wallet and adding contacts

 ```python